Channel Code Tracking/Reporting Enhancements

 Here’s what a channel-coded category page link looks like:

-Replace the BRAND and CHANNELCODE variables as described above.
-To find the CATEGORYCODE, visit your TradePub page and click on any industry listed in the left column.
+Replace the BRAND, CATEGORY NAME, CATEGORY CODE, and CHANNEL CODE variables as described above.
+To find the appropriate CATEGORYNAME and CATEGORYCODE, visit your TradePub site and click on any industry listed in the left column.

-For example, all information technology offers can be found at http://www.tradepub.com/?pt=cat&page=Info.
-The CATEGORYCODE is Info.
+For example, all information technology offers can be found at https://www.tradepub.com/category/information-technology/1207/ The CATEGORYNAME is 'information-technology' and the CATEGORY CODE is '1207'.

 If you have any questions about channel codes, don’t hesitate to ask!